SyncraEngine/SyncraEngine/docs/architecture/overview.rst

 ======================================

 Welcome to the architectural backbone of SyncraEngine.
-This document provides a high-level look at the multi-process, dataflow-based design that underpins the entire platform.
-We’ll cover how the **runtime**, **drivers**, **engine**, and **scripting** layers fit together, then point you to deeper dives on each topic.
+This document provides a high-level overview of the multi-process, dataflow-based design that powers the entire platform.
+It covers how the **runtime**, **drivers**, **engine**, and **scripting** layers integrate, with links to more detailed documentation.

 Why a Multi-Process Engine?
 ---------------------------

-Most traditional game engines run in a single process, with everything tightly coupled (graphics, audio, input, etc.). **SyncraEngine** uses a **multi-process** or “driver-based” design instead:
+Many traditional game engines run in a single process, with major systems (graphics, audio, input, and more) tightly coupled.
+SyncraEngine, however, adopts a **multi-process** or “driver-based” design:

+- **Crash Isolation**
-- **Crash Isolation**: If a driver (like audio or rendering) crashes, it won’t bring down the entire platform.
-SyncraRuntime can gracefully restart that driver.
+  A driver crash (e.g., audio or rendering) does not bring down the entire platform.
+SyncraRuntime can automatically restart the affected driver.

-- **Security & Permissions**: Each driver or subsystem is sandboxed, reducing the risk of malicious or buggy code compromising other parts of the engine.
+- **Security & Permissions**
+  Each driver or subsystem is sandboxed, reducing the risk of malicious or buggy code compromising other parts of the engine.

+- **Modularity**
-- **Modularity**: New drivers or specialized features (e.g., advanced physics, AI, or custom render passes) can be developed or added independently, without hacking core engine code.
+  Specialized features or new drivers (e.g., advanced physics, AI, or custom rendering passes) can be developed and integrated independently, without modifying the core engine code.

 Core Principles
 ---------------

 1. **Dataflow for Drivers**
-   Each driver exposes a set of inputs and outputs in a graph-like structure (nodes).
-A driver might receive data from other drivers or from the engine, transform it, and pass results onward.
-This “functional dataflow” approach clarifies concurrency and ordering.
+   Each driver presents a set of inputs and outputs in a graph-like structure.
+   Drivers receive data from other drivers or the engine, perform transformations, and pass results onward.
+This “functional dataflow” model helps clarify concurrency and execution order.

 2. **Functional ECS for Worlds**
-   Each world is driven by an ECS (Entity-Component-System) that updates in parallel where possible.
-Systems declare their read/write component dependencies, so the engine can schedule them without race conditions.
+   Each world runs under an Entity-Component-System (ECS) paradigm that updates in parallel whenever possible.
+Systems declare read/write dependencies on components, allowing the engine to schedule execution without causing race conditions.

 3. **Sandboxed Scripting**
-   User scripts (or official feature packages) compile to native code, but run in a restricted sandbox with explicit read/write permissions.
-   This allows high performance while preserving safety and concurrency guarantees.
+   User scripts (or official feature packages) compile to native code but execute in a restricted sandbox with explicit permission settings.
+This achieves high performance while maintaining safety and concurrency guarantees.

 4. **Cloud & Network**
-   While not strictly part of the “engine,” the cloud services (for version control, content discovery, headless hosting) integrate with local worlds seamlessly.
-A distributed or client-server model is possible, as each world runs in a separate “engine instance.”
+   Although not strictly part of the “engine,” cloud services (for version control, content discovery, headless hosting) integrate seamlessly with local worlds.
+   Each world instance can run in a distributed or client-server model, as every instance is its own engine process.

 High-Level Architecture Diagram
 -------------------------------